-The student activities program is described in the College Catalog/Student Handbook.
+The student activities program is described in the Catalog/Student Handbook.

-05.33.00 HEALTH SERVICES
+05.31.00 HEALTH SERVICES

-The College shall provide the opportunity for on-campus health services for the students, staff and faculty.
-Services provided by the College through its medical services provider include on-campus medical care for emergencies and minor illnesses as well as support for academic programs and clinical activities.
-The College coordinates campus wellness activities, including on-going health related programs and a College-wide drug education program and ensures compliance with the Drug Free Schools and Communities Act of 1989, the Drug Free Workplace Act of 1988 and the Bloodborne Pathogens Standard.
+The College shall provide health service for the students, staff and faculty.
+Services provided by the professional staff include on-campus medical care for emergencies and minor illnesses as well as support for academic programs and clinical activities.
+The health services office coordinates campus wellness activities including on-going health related programs and a College-wide drug education program and ensures compliance with the Drug Free Schools and Communities Act of 1989, the Drug Free Workplace Act of 1988 and the Bloodborne Pathogens Standard.

-05.35.00 FINANCIAL ASSISTANCE PROGRAM
+05.33.00 FINANCIAL ASSISTANCE PROGRAM

-The College shall provide a financial assistance program as further described in the College Catalog/Student Handbook.
+The College shall provide a financial assistance program as further described in the Catalog/Student Handbook.
 This program may include loans, grants-in-aid, scholarships, college work opportunities, and such other assistance as may be available.

-05.37.00 OTHER SERVICES
+05.35.00 OTHER SERVICES

-The College may, with the approval of the Board of Trustees, offer other services to benefit or support students in their pursuit of educational advancement at Harper, as further described in the College Catalog/Student Handbook.
+The College may, with the approval of the Board of Trustees, offer other services to benefit or support students in their pursuit of educational advancement at Harper, as further described in the Catalog/Student Handbook.

-05.39.00 COLLEGE COLORS AND MASCOT
+05.37.00 DISPLAY AND POSTING OF MATERIALS